 The weight of the pants is quite low compared to other rain pants, including those with and without zips.
 I typically wear mine over my regular hiking pants, but you could also wear them over a pair of running shorts or even boxers if you wanted to save on clothing weight, depending on weather conditions, of course.

 The sizing runs about a half-size small on these pants because they’re cut for a slimmer British fit and not a US one.
 They are available in a wide range of pant lengths, however, so hopefully, you’ll be able to fine-tune the fit for your needs.

 Montane’s Atomic Rain Pants are versatile hard shell pants that can be used for rain or wind protection, year round.
 Weighing just 8 oz per pair, they’re remarkably versatile with thigh-high zippers along the sides of the leg that can be unzipped all the way to the ankles.
 When it comes to temperature regulation and moisture management, side zippers can’t be beaten.
 But they’re usually only available on baggy rain pants that weigh nearly twice as much as the Atomic Pants.
 That’s what is so great about these pants.
 They’re lightweight but high function at a surprisingly affordable price.

-Disclosure: The author received a pair of pants for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author received a pair of pants for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.